openstack/operations-guide/doc/ops-guide/source/preface_ops.rst

    Cloud computing is quite an advanced topic, and this book requires a lot of background knowledge.
-However, if you are fairly new to cloud computing, we recommend that you make use of the ? at the back of the book, as well as the online documentation for OpenStack and additional resources mentioned in this book in ?.
+However, if you are fairly new to cloud computing, we recommend that you make use of the :doc:`common/glossary` at the back of the book, as well as the online documentation for OpenStack and additional resources mentioned in this book in :doc:`ch_ops_resources`.

 Further Reading
 ---------------